Linear response study of collisionless spin drag: Microscopic description of the collisionless drag from linear response theory

+In order to find an expression for the drag in terms of the first moment of the structure factor we need now to relate the longitudinal response to the transverse response as it is the latter which is proportional to $\rho_{AB}$ by Eq.~(\ref{rhodrag1}).
+To do so, it is necessary to separate the contributions of single particle and multiparticle excitations to the response functions, as they allow to discriminate between the longitudinal and transverse response.

+At zero temperature the excited states that will contribute to the matrix elements of the response functions in Eqs.~(\ref{eq:m1d}), (\ref{eq:m1s}) and (\ref{eq:sumrule}) can be distinguished in two categories: single particle and multiparticle excitations \cite{PinNoz}.
+The former are obtained from the ground state by adding a single quasiparticle of momentum $\mathbf{q}$ to the ground state, while the latter consist of several excited quasiparticles with total momentum $\mathbf{q}$.
+In a single component superfluid, conservation of total current allows us to conclude that multiparticle excitations give a negligible contribution to the first moment of the structure factor at long wavelengths.

+In two component superfluids the situation is different: multiparticle states excited by the spin operator are not negligible even at long wavelengths.
+This is a consequence of the fact that, unlike the total current ${\mathbf{j}_{d}(\mathbf{q})}$, the spin current ${\mathbf{j}_{s}(\mathbf{q})}$ is not conserved \cite{Leggettspin}.

+Indeed, conservation laws define the long wavelength behaviour of the matrix elements that appear in the f-sum rule (we refer here to the approach contained in \cite{PinNoz}).
+For the density current we have that

+when $\ket{n}$ is a multiparticle excited state, since the total current is a good quantum number.
+Using the continuity equation we obtain:

+Since the frequency $\omega_n-\omega_0$ will be constant at long wavelengths for multiparticle excitations \cite{PinNoz} this allows to conclude that $\braket{0|\rho_\mathbf{q}|n}$ will tend to $0$ at least as fast as $q^2$.
+A similar argument is not valid for the spin operator as the corresponding spin current is not conserved, so Eq.~(\ref{eq:currentconservation}) does not hold.

-Since at vanishing temperature the drag is determined only by the multiparticle contributions it is important to know whether these are present in the low $\mathbf{q}$ limit.
-In a two component superfluid, single particle excitations do not exhaust the f-sum rule in the spin channel, analogously to the case of Fermi Liquid theory.
-This fact is connected to the non conservation of the spin current \cite{Leggettspin}.
-The analysis of conservation laws allows us to identify the low $\mathbf{q}$ limit of the contributions to $M_{1,s}$ coming from $\braket{0|\hat{s}_{\mathbf{q}}|n}$ and $(\omega_{n}-\omega_0)$ for long wavelengths \cite{StrDal}.
-These are summarized in table \ref{table}.
+Further analysis of conservation laws allows us to completely identify the low $\mathbf{q}$ limit of the contributions to $M_{1,s}$ coming from $\braket{0|\hat{s}_{\mathbf{q}}|n}$ and $(\omega_{n}-\omega_0)$ for long wavelengths.
+These results are summarized in table \ref{table} with the corresponding results for the density operator.

 The table shows how, in the f-sum rule for the spin moment $M_{1,s}$, single particle and multiparticle excitations contribute at the same order in $\mathbf{q}$, while for the density moment $M_{1,d}$, single particle excitations are dominant and so they exhaust the sum rule in the long wavelength ($\mathbf{q} \to 0$) limit.